 Only two spacecraft have ever penetrated Venus’s thick atmosphere, but it’s not just man-made objects that have trouble getting through.
 There are fewer crater impacts on Venus than other planets because all but the largest meteors don’t make it through the thick air without disintegrating.
 Much of Venus’ surface is marked with volcanoes and deep canyons — the biggest of which is over 6400 km (4,000 mi) long.

-Venus is the hottest planet in the solar system.
-Its atmosphere is a thick cloud composed of various gases, including carbon dioxide, which traps the heat and transforms the planet into a raging storm.
-Venus is often called the morning star because, with the exception of Earth’s moon, it’s the brightest object in the sky.
-Like Mercury, it also has no moon of its own.
+Venus is often called the “morning star” because, with the exception of Earth’s moon, it’s the brightest object we see in the sky.
+Like Mercury, Venus has no moon of its own.

 Beyond Mars are the four outer planets: Jupiter, Saturn, Uranus, and Neptune.

 Astronomy Cast also has episodes on all of the inner planets including this one about Mercury.